 Passenger Cancellation Terms

-Cruise Cancellation Protection is recommended and available, and allows for a refund of the cruise fare paid, up to the sailing date.
+Cruise Cancellation Protection is recommended and available, and allows for a refund of the cruise fare cost, up to the sailing date.
 For information on the Cruise Cancellation Protection Plan, contact American Cruise Lines, Inc. Passengers may cancel cruise reservations by sending a written request for cancellation to American Cruise Lines, Inc., 741 Boston Post Road, Suite 200, Guilford, CT 06437.
 Requests for cancellation should be sent by certified or registered mail, return receipt requested.
 In the event of cancellation, the total amount paid for fare, minus cancellation fees of $250 per passenger, will be promptly refunded based on the date of receipt by American Cruise Lines, Inc. of the written request for cancellation, in accordance with the following schedule: (i) 91 days or more prior to departure date, 100% of amount paid for fare less fees; (ii) more than 46 days, but less than 90 days prior to departure date, 50% of amount paid for fare less fees; (iii) 45 days or less prior to departure date, no refund will be made.
 The cancellation fees of $250 per passenger may be applied as a courtesy discount toward fare for a future cruise reserved with American Cruise Lines, Inc. within one year of the cancellation date.
 Fees paid for the American Cruise Lines Cruise Cancellation Protection Plan are non-refundable.
 For cancellations relating to group bookings, passengers should refer to the group booking agreement for terms and conditions.

 Cruise Cancellation Protection Plan